MyBord/mybord-client/docs/projectManagement.md

 ### A. Highest - MVP

-  * change yarn start to yarn run:dev and document in yarn commands
   * split apart webpack common
   * have session be remembered by user
   * add about page - for app and landing